 Playing games that involve the entire neighborhood has benefits for all families on the block.
 This is a great way to foster a sense of community, have kids create lifelong friendships, and create a welcoming environment so that nobody feels left out.

 Luckily, there are so many games out there that are suitable for kids of different ages to come together and play.
-From the classics like hide-and-seek to the new favorites like squishy sardines, there is no shortage of boredom-busting games out there.
+From the classics like hide-and-seek or playing with gardening sets to the new favorites like squishy sardines, there is no shortage of boredom-busting games out there.

 Hide and Seek Still Rules the School